Gunilla Carlsson

-Anna Gunilla Carlsson is a Swedish politician and a member of the Moderate Party.
+Anna Gunilla Carlsson (born 11 May 1963) is a Swedish politician and a member of the Moderate Party.
 She served as Minister for International Development Cooperation from 2006 to 2013, member of the Swedish Riksdag from 2002 to 2013 and deputy chairman of her party from 2003 to 2015.

 Early life

 Carlsson was born and raised in Lund in Skåne.
 She was at one time chairperson of the Moderate Youth League district in that county.
 At the Battle of Lycksele, when current party leader Fredrik Reinfeldt was elected chairman of the Youth League, Carlsson was elected vice chairman.

 Political career

 Member of the European Parliament, 1995-2002

 After working as an auditor, Carlsson joined the Moderate Party office in 1994.
 In 1995, she was elected to the European Parliament and served until 2002.
 In parliament, she served on the Committee on Economic and Monetary Affairs and Industrial Policy (1995-1999) and on the Committee on Foreign Affairs, Human Rights, Common Security and Defence Policy (1999-2002).
 In addition to her committee assignments, she was vice-chair of the parliament's delegation to the European Economic Area Joint Parliamentary Committee (EEA) from 1995 until 1997.